Business Insurance in Illinois (IL)

 Businesses in Illinois regularly buy multiple types of insurance plans in bundles.
 Common types of coverage include:

-• Professional liability coverage - Also known as E&O insurance, professional liability protects your company from paying for losses and legal fees if somebody accuses you of professional mistakes, omissions, or failure to deliver.
+• Professional liability insurance: Also known as E&O insurance, professional liability protects your company from paying for losses and legal fees if somebody accuses you of professional mistakes, omissions, or failure to deliver.

-• Workers’ compensation coverage - Workers' compensation coverage protects employers when workers get injured on the job.
+• Cyber liability insurance: Workers' compensation coverage protects employers when workers get injured on the job.
 This coverage pays for health care expenses and lost earnings for the injured worker.

 Schedule an appointment with your vendor to request a copy of their public liability certificate, which will provide the policy number with information and documentation related to this insurance.
 Call the insurance provider and request confirmation of the insurance's validity by calling the reference number given on the certificate.